ahnt99/ChargePoint-DC-station-owner-Home-Assistant-Integration/README.md

 ### Manual Installation

-1. Download the latest release zip from the [Releases](https://github.com/ahnt99/ChargePoint-DC-station-owner-Home-Assistant-Integration/releases) page
+1. Download the latest zip from the [Releases](https://github.com/ahnt99/ChargePoint-DC-station-owner-Home-Assistant-Integration/archive/refs/heads/main.zip)
 2. Extract and copy the `chargepoint_owner` folder into your `config/custom_components/` directory
 3. Restart Home Assistant